HomeMy WebLinkAboutAgenda Bill 10.A 02/03/2003CITY OF PETALUMA, CALIFORNIA "

 The walls of vinyl extrusions are

-typically ' /46 to- 3/32 inch thick.
+typically 1/16 to, 3/32 inch thick.

 Sounds thin, but the interior walls

-reinforce the exterior in m_ uch the
+reinforce the exterior in much the

-way that chords reinforce' a roof truss.
+way that chords reinforce a roof truss_.

 Another benefit of this chambering is